ColtonKawamura/coltonkawamura/_posts/2015-03-15-pauli-spin-matrices.md

 categories: phyiscs
 ---

-**Pauli spin matrices** are operators that describe the action of quantum measurements in the context of spin, particularly for spin-½ particles.
+**Pauli spin matrices** are operators that describe the action of quantum measurements in the context of spin, particularly for spin-½ particles like electrons, protons, or neutrons.
+For spin 1-particles, need to use the generalized 3x3 marix.
 These matrices are used to represent measurements along the x, y, and z axes in quantum mechanics.

 $$
 \sigma_x = \begin{pmatrix} 0 & 1 \\ 1 & 0 \end{pmatrix}, \quad